 You’ve come up with the perfect idea for a new company or product.
-You’ve done all the research and written up all the plans.
+You’ve done all the research and written up all the plans - you might have even taken the time to create a startup pitch deck.
 You’re completely confident of success.

 For most entrepreneurs, all this is true, right up to the moment they step into the office of a potential investor to pitch their idea, which is where the vast majority of them turn into a quivering blob of jelly.

 Your knees knock together, mouth goes dry, heart rate clocks off the chart, and you’re sweating from places you didn’t even know existed until now.
 The worst part is that the more obvious these symptoms become, the worse they start to affect you.

 This is because you’re conscious of those symptoms and how they are affecting your performance, you get embarrassed, and the whole cycle of disaster repeats.
 I don’t want this to happen to you the next time you go to pitch.